 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

 And with big companies and big pockets comes big aggressive defense lawyering.
-Therefore, these cases usually require a lawsuit filed by an injury lawyer, thorough “discovery”, and the hiring of one or more experts to prove the case.
+Therefore, these cases usually require a lawsuit filed by an injury lawyer, thorough “discovery”, and the hiring of one or more premises liability lawyers to prove the case.

 Premises Liability Cases In Tampa We Handle

-Slip and Fall: Slips, trips, and falls make up the majority of premises liability cases we see.
+Slip and Fall: Slips, trip and fall make up the majority of premises liability claim cases we see.
 A slip and fall case happens when poor property maintenance results in an unsafe walking surface that leads to injuring an unsuspecting person.